The Amphitheater Rock Climbing

 A big, tall and impressive wall with many steep routes.
 It's slowly becoming a destination area on its own and certainly worth a gander for UEF visitors.
 Some sections down low include dubious rock between decent holds and rock.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The Amphitheater:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The Amphitheater:

 Featured Route For The Amphitheater

 AMS 5.11b 6c 23 VIII- 23 E3 5c New Mexico